nullpomino/nullpomino/readme_en.txt

 	"musiclisteditor.bat" runs MusicListEditor, where you can configure which music file to use.
 	"netserver.bat" runs NetServer (ALPHA!), which is a server for netplay feature.
 More details later.
 	"netadmin.bat" runs NetAdmin, which can be used to manage your running NetServer.
+	"airankstool.bat" runs AI Ranks Tool, which can be used to generate a ranks file used by Ranks AI.
+		(Requires HUGE RAM!)

 Linux:
 	First, open a X-terminal emulator.
 Next, navigate to the folder where the archive was extracted.